portworx/terraform-ibm-portworx-enterprise/README.md

 Include the below module definition in a `.tf` file to deploy Portworx Enterprise with the default values.

-> Please take a look at the defaults value in the **Input Variables** section to understand the default behavior of this module.
+> Please take a look at the default values in the **Input Variables** section to understand the default behavior of this module.

 ```terraform
 module "portworx-enterprise" {